José Rizal University

-José Rizal University (formerly José Rizal College or JRC), also referred to by its acronym JRU is a private non-sectarian, non-stock coeducational basic and higher education institution located in Mandaluyong, Metro Manila, Philippines.
+José Rizal University (formerly José Rizal College or JRC), also referred to by its acronym JRU, is a private non-sectarian, non-stock coeducational basic and higher education institution located in Mandaluyong, Metro Manila, Philippines.
 It was founded in 1919 by Don Vicente Fabella, the Philippines' first certified accountant.
-José Rizal University is one of the schools situated in the east side of Mandaluyong, the others being Arellano University – Plaridel Campus and Don Bosco Technical College.
+José Rizal University is one of the schools situated in the east side of Mandaluyong, the others being the Plaridel Campus of Arellano University and Don Bosco Technical College.

 History

 José Rizal University was established in 1919 by Vicente Fabella.
 Fabella was the first Filipino certified public accountant.
 The university was originally known as Far Eastern College Schools of Accounts, Commerce and Finance and was situated along Arlegui Street.
 In 1921, it transferred to Hidalgo Street and changed its name to José Rizal College the year after.

 It closed operations throughout the Japanese occupation of the Philippines as Fabella joined the guerrilla movement.
 The closure was also a symbol of opposition against the Japanese.
-After the Second World War, in 1946, it reopened and moved to its present location in Mandaluyong in 1949.
+Following the end of the Second World War, the institution reopened in 1946.
+In 1949, it relocated to its present-day location along Shaw Boulevard in Mandaluyong.

 Originally offering commerce and high school degrees, the college expanded its offerings to include an elementary school, education and liberal arts at the undergraduate level, and law, business administration, public administration, and education at the graduate level.
 It has its own research publication, the Journal of Business, Education and Law.
 The college is especially proud of Ramon Magsaysay, who graduated with a bachelor's degree in 1932 and who subsequently became the seventh President of the Philippines.

 José Rizal College was granted university status by the Commission on Higher Education in 2000.
 It was granted autonomous status by CHED "from 6 October 2009 to 5 October 2012".